-Many roads in the Proposed Action Area have been used by motorized vehicles since at least the 1950s and surface soils could have been affected by aerially deposited lead (ADL) from the historical use of leaded gasoline.
+Many roads in the project area have been used by motorized vehicles since at least the 1950s and surface soils could have been affected by aerially deposited lead (ADL) from the historical use of leaded gasoline.
 The alignment of the underground Dunnigan Pipeline would extend through existing agricultural lands and cross beneath I-5, County Road 99W, Ritchie Bros. auction yard, and the Union Pacific Railroad line.
-These areas have a high potential for containing ADL given their present and historical uses and borings are proposed in and around these areas.
-Other roads in the Proposed Action Area are not expected to contain a substantial build-up of ADL.
+These areas have a high potential for containing ADL given their present and historical uses and a test pit is proposed in the vicinity of these areas.
+Other roads in the project area are not expected to contain a substantial build-up of ADL.